michaelx/code-guide/css-styleguide.md

 Best practices and guidelines for writing CSS with approachable formatting, syntax, and more.

+## General

+- Don’t overuse Sass features.
+Keep it as simple as it can be.

 ## Syntax

 - Use soft-tabs with two spaces.
 Spaces are the only way to guarantee code renders the same in any person’s environment.